Attachment parenting: Child-rearing and lifestyle preferences of AP parents

-The Sears encourage some of these practices explicitly, for example non-smoking, healthy and home-prepared food, no circumcision, but don't comment on how they are supposed to be linked to the core ideas of attachment parenting.
+The Sears encourage some of these practices explicitly, for example non-smoking, healthy and home-prepared food, no circumcision, but do not comment on how they are supposed to be linked to the core ideas of attachment parenting.
 Only in the case of positive discipline, the link is quite obvious.

 Feminist perspective

 In his Complete Book of Christian Parenting and Child Care (1997), William Sears opposes maternal occupation, because he is convinced that it harms the child:

 [Some] mothers choose to go back to their jobs quickly simply because they don't understand how disruptive that is to the well-being of their babies.
 So many babies in our culture are not being cared for in the way God designed, and we as a nation are paying the price.